Escape from Tomorrow: Possibility of legal issues

-Despite the film's repeated use of Disney's characters and iconography, Wu explained, trademark law was not sufficient.
+Despite the film's repeated use of Disney's characters and iconography, Wu explained, trademark law was insufficient.
 "Disney does not have some kind of general intellectual-property right in Disney World itself."
 To make a trademark-infringement case against Moore, he continued, Disney would have to convince a court that the use of its protected imagery in the movie could reasonably lead viewers to believe that it had a role in the film's production, and he did not think that was a plausible argument.
 "The scene where a Disney Princess attempts to crush a child seems to eliminate that possibility."

 As for copyright, Wu saw Moore's use of the Disney parks as transformative:

 As such, he saw the film as offering artistic commentary on the cultural impact of Disney, and thus clearly falling under fair use.
 Wu likened it to a 1990s case brought by Mattel against artist Thomas Forsythe, after he sold some of his photographs depicting another American icon, Barbie, being eaten by vintage appliances as a way of calling attention to the toy doll's role in promoting the objectification of women in American culture.
 Not only did the court dismiss Mattel's complaint, "[t]he judges were so annoyed by the lawsuits that they awarded attorney's fees of nearly two million dollars to the artist ...
 A judge has to think of the First Amendment when asked to ban art work."

-In his /Film review, Sciretta raised another issue:
+In his film review, Sciretta raised another issue:

 At Slate, Aisha Harris allowed that this was a possibility, especially if children were filmed without their parents' consent, but noted "the law on that issue is not black and white either."